-For CCCM implementations to provide an effective solution for subscribers and operators, precautions need to be taken to minimize product support burden.
+For CCCM implementations to provide an effective solution for subscribers and operators, precautions needed to minimize product support burden.
 CCCM hardware and software implementations therefore provide certain diagnostic capabilities and reliability attributes.
 The goal for a CCCM design is to not only accomplish demarcation, but to leverage the CPE's human interface to aid the subscriber in resolving CPE and cable modem problems for themselves.